 - Cognitive or personality changes, such as memory loss or confusion

-If you or someone you know is experiencing these symptoms, it's crucial to seek medical attention promptly for proper evaluation and diagnosis.
+If you experience any of these symptoms, seek medical attention promptly for accurate diagnosis and timely treatment.

 Treatment Options in Neuro-Oncology

-- Immunotherapy: This emerging treatment boosts the body's immune system to recognize and attack cancer cells.
-Immunotherapy is still being studied in clinical trials for its effectiveness in treating brain tumors.
+- Immunotherapy: An emerging treatment that enhances the immune system’s ability to recognize and attack cancer cells.
+It is currently being studied in clinical trials for brain tumors.

 Frequently Asked Questions